gurugrit/Capstone_UCB_MLAI_2025/README.md

 - The Data File when observed did not contain any blanks or other irrelevant data which needed substitutions or transformations.
 ## 4. Modeling
 🟨 **Planned Supervised Models to be used**
-- 🕳️ Logistic Regression (Baseline aroud this)
+- 🕳️ Logistic Regression (Baseline around this)
 - 🕳️ Random Forest
 - 🕳️ XGBoost
 - 🕳️ LightGBM